amirgholami/PyHessian/README.md

 ## Introduction
 PyHessian is a pytorch library for Hessian based analysis of neural network models.
+The library enables computing the following metrics:

+- Top Hessian eigenvalues
-The library supports computation of (i) top Hessian eigenvalues, (ii) the trace of the Hessian matrix, and (iii) the full Hessian Eigenvalues Spectral Density (ESD).
+- The trace of the Hessian matrix
+- The full Hessian Eigenvalues Spectral Density (ESD)

 For details please see [this paper](https://arxiv.org/pdf/1912.07145.pdf).

 ![Block](misc/resnet38.png)